-These kinds of pop culture details pepper the pair’s conversation, in life as much as in their work.
-“The minute she tells me to do something, I just try to do it as soon as possible,” Morris said of his friend and co-host’s recommendations, knowing that he’ll almost certainly like or at least find interesting the things she recommends.
-“I think everything is interesting, even shitty things,” he said.
+These kinds of pop culture details pepper the pair’s conversation, in life and in their work.
+“The minute she tells me to do something, I just try to do it as soon as possible,” Morris says of his friend and co-host’s recommendations, knowing that he’ll almost certainly like or at least find interesting the things she recommends.
+“I think everything is interesting, even shitty things,” he says.
 Wortham, on the other hand, often steels herself for not exactly enjoying what Morris has asked her to indulge.
 The week we met, Morris made Wortham watch the Roseanne reboot.

 “He tells me about things all the time that I don’t like.
 Barbra Streisand, Katy Perry, Gwen Stefani.”